Yanis da Rocha

-Yanis Franklin da Rocha (born 10 May 2004) is a professional football player who plays as a defensive midfielder for Primeira Liga club Braga.
+Yanis Franklin da Rocha (born 10 May 2004) is a professional football player who plays as a defensive midfielder for Liga Portugal 2 club Portimonense.
 Born in France, he is a youth international for Portugal.

 Club career

 Da Rocha is a product of the youth academies of the French clubs FC Franconville, FC Gisors, Évreux, Chambly and Troyes.
 On 28 July 2023, he joined Braga on a contract until 2026, and was first assigned to their reserves.
 On 7 July 2025, he joined the senior Braga team for their pre-season training.
 He made his professional debut with the senior Braga team in a 1–0 2025–26 UEFA Europa League qualifying win over Levski Sofia on 31 July 2025.

 International career

 Da Rocha was born in France to a Portuguese father and French mother of Guadeloupean and Martiniquais descent, and holds dual French and Portuguese citizenship.
 He played for the Portugal U19s at the 2023 UEFA European Under-19 Championship, where they came in second place.